reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 You might wonder why this is necessary when we have already granted required IAM permissions to our microservices.
 The answer lies in the way AWS services communicate with each other.
 IAM permissions control what actions an IAM user can perform on an AWS resource, **while resource-based policies determine what actions another AWS service can perform on it**.
 Resource-based policies are attached to an AWS resource (SQS in this context).

-In our case, we need to create a resource-based policy on the SQS queue to allow the SNS topic to send messages to it.
-Without this policy, even though our microservices have the necessary IAM permissions, the SNS topic will not be able to forward messages to the SQS queue.
+In our case, we need to create a resource-based policy on the SQS queue to allow the SNS topic to send messages to it. **Without this policy, even though our microservices have the necessary IAM permissions, the SNS topic will not be able to forward messages to the SQS queue**.

 Here is what our SQS resource policy should look like: